philga7/mcp-n8n-workflow-builder/CONTRIBUTING.md

 2. **Update workspace memory** with new project details, features, and configurations
 3. **Verify alignment** with general memory requirements and project standards

-This ensures that AI agents working with the project have access to current and accurate information about the project's capabilities, structure, deployment process, and MCP-based workflow management.
+This ensures that AI agents working with the project have access to current and accurate information about the project's capabilities, structure, and MCP-based workflow management.

 ### MCP Server Configuration